Once A Month Freezer Meals to Save Money

 If I had to guess what one of the biggest unnecessary expenses is in the average American family, I would assume it is eating out, takeout, and store bought fast food.
-In addition to being less healthy than what you can make at home, the cost of these are significantly higher than if families would cook everything from scratch, at home.
+Freezer meals are more affordable as well as being time-savers and sanity-savers!
+I love having meals all planned out and ready for the taking, in the freezer!

 It's understandable, though, why people spend so much money on fast food – cooking takes time, and not everyone has time every day to be able to cook 2-3 meals a day for their family.
 Some people, even if they have the time, don't necessarily have the energy or aren't interested in spending a chunk of their day preparing food.